WasabiAiR/stow/s3/README.md

 - Paging for the list of containers doesn't exist yet, this is because there's a hard limit of about 100 containers for every account.

-- At around Line 49 of container.go, the owner field is nil because it's not provided in the response.

 - A client is required to provide a region.
 Manipulating buckets that reside within other regions isn't possible.
-A workaround involves creating a new client for every container.
-This is correct and makes sense, but should probably be tabled for another iteration.

 ---

 Testing: